 BS/MS students will not be charged the Engineering Undergraduate Program Fee.
 This fee should be removed from their bill.

-For more information about the competitive admission process for graduate programs, curricular requirements, or other academic questions, please contact the advisor for the specific graduate program.
+For more information about the competitive admission process for graduate programs, curricular requirements, or other academic questions, please contact the program contact for the specific graduate program.